-There Are Spots on My Car Paint and Glass
+There Are Spots on My Car’s Paint and Glass

-Water spots take many different forms across the various surfaces on your vehicle.
-Water spotting consists of an area of dried mineral deposits left on a surface after being allowed to air dry.
-Water spotting generally causes dulling of gloss in spots or masses of spots.
-Spots are caused by dissolved salts, calcium, magnesium, and minerals remaining on surfaces after the water evaporates.
-Things get worse if the water contains something corrosive that etches the surface as it sits, creating a “crater.”
-If not addressed, these craters can actually get worse over time, as water will pool in them and continue to etch the same spot.
-This usually happens in hard water, but can also happen in mechanically softened water.
-Water spotting is very common with automobiles, glass, chrome, and rims, and can cause corrosion.
+Water spots on a car’s body paint and window glass take many different forms based on the age and condition of your vehicle.
+Water spotting is a result of dried mineral deposits remaining on a surface after being allowed to air dry.
+Water spotting generally causes dulling of auto paint gloss in spots or masses of spots.
+Spots are caused by dissolved salts, calcium, magnesium, and minerals remaining on the car’s painted or glass surfaces after the water evaporates.
+Things get worse if the water contains corrosive agents, like bird excrement, tree sap, dead bugs, etc. that can etch the surface as they disolve, creating a dip in the car’s paint finish, otherwise called a “crater.”
+If not cleaned of properly from the car’s paint, these craters get worse over time, as water will pool in them and continue to etch the same spot.
+This usually happens when hard water is used to wash the car, but can also happen in mechanically softened water.
+Water spotting is very common with automobiles, glass, chrome, and rims, and can cause corrosion over time.
 Irrigation/sprinkler systems are notorious for leaving hard water spots on vehicles.

 - Paint discoloration